-As self-confidence is the belief that you can perform a desired behaviour, it leads to the fact that a athlete’s expectations of doing something will play a critical part in whether he achieves it or not.
-For example, a footballer confident in volleying a ball will not hesitate when a cross comes in at the right height and speed to take it first touch, on the volley.
-A less confident player may attempt to first control the ball, loosing valuable seconds and perhaps even the opportunity to shoot.
+As self-confidence is the belief that you can perform a desired behaviour, it leads to the fact that an athlete’s expectations of doing something will play a critical part in whether he achieves it or not.
+For example, a footballer confident in volleying a ball will not hesitate when a cross comes in at the right height and speed to take its first touch on the volley.
+A less confident player may attempt to first control the ball, losing valuable seconds and perhaps even the opportunity to shoot.
 An athlete confident in her preparation for a race will be less inclined to worry about who else is racing alongside her.

 Benefits of being confident

 Confidence gives you positive feelings – when you feel confident, you are more likely to remain calm and relaxed under pressure.
 Athletes with higher levels of self-confidence will experience less anxiety at the same stress level as an athlete with lower self-confidence.
 Athletes who have strong beliefs about their abilities are able to manage the emotions associated with competition much more efficiently than athletes who lack confidence.
 Confidence allows athletes to effectively manage and cope with anxiety, freeing their minds to focus their attention on the sport situation and what they want to do as opposed to worrying about their abilities and possible failures.
 Confidence allows better concentration – when you feel confident, your mind is freed to focus on what is necessary to play well.